 Medical Advice and Travel Insurance

-After one expensive incident years ago where I didn’t have travel insurance, I always travel with travel insurance.
-It’s especially important when doing something adventurous, like hiking the West Highland Way, where a slip can lead to a broken ankle.
-Often the nearest hospital is miles away so even a taxi ride is costly, let alone the medical treatment.
+After one expensive incident years ago where I didn’t have travel insurance, I always get it.
+It’s especially important when doing something adventurous.
+Like hiking the West Highland Way where a slip can lead to a broken ankle.
+Often the nearest hospital is miles away, so even a taxi ride is costly.
+Let alone the medical treatment.
 I’m a fan of World Nomads Insurance.

 Packing for the West Highland Way